 The European Community is the most important market for American agricultural exports, and since its establishment the Community's share of total American agricultural exports has actually increased slightly.
-In 1958 the EEC accounted for 21.3% of total American agricultural export sales, in 1964 for 21.7% and in 1972 for 23%.
-In 1964, the last full year before the introduction of the common agricultural policy, U.S. agricultural exports, excluding cotton, amounted to \$1,227 million.
-By 1972 these had risen to \$2,049 million.
-During these eight years American agricultural exports have increased 67% to the Community while exports to the rest of the world increased by only 55%, even including the spectacular sales of cereals to the Soviet Union in 1972.
+In 1958 the EEC accounted for 21.3 per cent of total American agricultural export sales, in 1964 for 21.7 per cent, and in 1972 for 23 per cent.
+In 1964, the last full year before the introduction of the common agricultural policy, US agricultural exports, excluding cotton, amounted to \$1.227 billion.
+By 1972 these had risen to \$2.049 billion.
+During these eight years American agricultural exports have increased 67 per cent to the Community while exports to the rest of the world increased by only 55 per cent, even including the spectacular sales of cereals to the Soviet Union in 1972.

 The growth of American agricultural exports to the Community of Six was greater than that towards the three new Community members, which up to now applied different agricultural policies.
-Taking the development between a representative period prior to the introduction of the common agricultural policy (1961-1963) and a recent reference period (1969-1971), American agricultural exports increased by 51% to the Six, but only by 11% to the United Kingdom, by 43% to Denmark and by 47% to Ireland.
+Taking the development between a representative period prior to the introduction of the common agricultural policy (1961-63) and a recent reference period (1969-71), American agricultural exports increased by 51 per cent to the Six, buy only by 11 per cent to the United Kingdom, by 43 per cent to Denmark, and by 47 per cent to Ireland.

-There have, of course, been shifts in the product mix of Community agricultural imports from the United States.
+There have, of course, been shifts in the product mix of Community agriculural imports from the United States.
 Some products have advanced faster than others.
-The increase of maize and wheat imports, for example, has been slower than the phenomenal growth in imports of soya beans and soya products.
-This is primarily due to changing livestock feeding techniques, with a much greater use of high protein soya products and a declining use of such products as maize.
+The increase of corn and wheat imports, for example, has been slower than the phenomenal growth in imports of soybeans and soy products.
+This is primarily due to changing livestock feeding techniques, with a much greater use of high protein soy products and a declining use of such products as corn.